Meg Cabot: Personal life

-Meg Cabot married financial writer and poet, Benjamin D. Egnatz on April 1, 1993.
-Their wedding date,April Fool's Day, was a deliberate play on her husband's belief that only fools get married in the first place.
+Meg Cabot married financial writer and poet Benjamin D. Egnatz on April 1, 1993.
+Their wedding date, April Fool's Day, was a deliberate play on her husband's belief that only fools get married in the first place.
 The wedding was an elopement in Italy.
 Her novel Every Boy's Got One is loosely based on her elopement.

-She has cats, Henrietta (a one-eyed cat) (1993-Jan 2013), and Gem, about whom she often blogs.
+She has cats, Henrietta (a one-eyed cat; 1993-Jan 2013), and Gem, about whom she often blogs.

-After living in Indiana, California, New York, and France, she now lives in Key West, FL with her husband.
+After living in Indiana, California, New York, and France, she now lives in Key West, Florida with her husband.